 Blaze is a marketing automation and community tool for Web3 projects.
 It connects Discord, Twitter, and on-chain data and assists in onboarding users, implementing reward programs and communicating with community members at scale.
 It also tracks community engagement strategies through analytics.

-For more information on Blaze, feel free to schedule a demo.
+For more information on Blaze, sign up today.